theotsori/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20.Without C, you would live in hiago
 21.esreveR - script that reverse its input
 22. DJ Cut Killer - script that displays all users and their home directories, sorted by users.
 Based on the /etc/passwd file
+22. DJ Cut Killer - script that displays all users and their home directories, sorted by users.
+Based on the /etc/passwd file